TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Installed PHP Manager for IIS inside Virtual Machine (Step-3)
+Installed PHP Manager for IIS inside Virtual Machine (Step-3) - IIS Manager is a graphical user interface (GUI) tool used to manage Internet Information Services (IIS), which is a web server from Microsoft.
+It allows administrators to configure websites, manage application pools, set up security features, and monitor performance for web applications hosted on Windows servers.

+A Graphical User Interface (GUI) is a visual way for users to interact with software or devices, as opposed to text-based interfaces like command-line interfaces (CLI).
+GUIs use graphical elements such as windows, icons, buttons, and menus to make software easier to use, especially for non-technical users.
 </p>
 <br />